The Unconquerable World: Hannah Arendt's ideas of power

 Hannah Arendt's redefinition of the word 'power' has a strong echo from Paine.
 She says: "Power corresponds to the human ability not just to act but to act in concert."
 (Schell p.
 218).
 She goes so far as to deny ascription of 'power' to individual action.

 Max Weber is probably more realistic in asserting that power is the assertion of will in a social relationship. (p.
 220) But this does mean that in limiting its meaning Hannah Arendt can discuss political power in more detail.
 The assertion of the will of the tyrant is ultimately an illusion, the tyrant is dependent on his supporters.

 Violence can never create real political power in Arendt's sense: "To substitute violence for power can bring victory, but the price is very high; for it is not only paid by the vanquished, it is also paid by the victor in terms of his own power."
 (Schell p.
 222).
 According to John Stuart Mill public opinion guides will and "a great part of all power consists in... willing allegiance" (Schell p.
 229).

 Nonviolent change in liberal democracy?

 Schell sees the 'taming of violence' being written into liberalisms 'genetic code'.
-His example is the Civil Rights Movement in the USA as nonviolent action being only 'curative' or reforming of a liberal democratic system.
+His example is the Civil Rights Movement in the US as nonviolent action being only 'curative' or reforming of a liberal democratic system.